abse4411/projz_renpy_translation/README.md

 # Index
 [](#use-openai-endpoint)
-There are two tools help you translate a RenPy Game:
+There are two tools to help you translate a RenPy Game:

 |              Name               | Features                                                                                                                                                                                                                     | Supported Translation Engines                                                                                                                                                                                                                                                                                                           |
 |:-------------------------------:|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|